Avatarchik/Auto-Il2cppDumper/README.md

 Note: Some games does not extract the libs in /data/data.
 In this case, try to use older Android version or modify APK file (See above).

-- Build APK with Android Studio
-- Extract libil2cppdumper.so from app-debug.apk.
-Make sure you know the architecture of the game and your device before proceed
-- Rename our lib to libunity.so
+- Rename libil2cppdumper.so lib to libunity.so
 - On rooted device/VM, use any file manager app that can access root.
 Go to /data/data/(package name)/lib
 - IMPORTANT!
 Rename game's libunity.so to librealunity.so
 - Put our lib file libunity.so